-However Maidenhead has a wide range of households, with 2021 census data [Part 3, 1.7] showing several areas in and around the town centre where up to half the households have 2 or more Dimensions of Deprivation, compared with a town-wide average of 12% and South East England at xx%.
+However Maidenhead has a wide range of households, with 2021 census data showing several areas in and around the town centre where up to half the households have 2 or more Dimensions of Deprivation, compared with a town-wide average of 12% and 17% for England.
 Social rented housing at 13% in Maidenhead is broadly in line with the average for the Royal Borough, but with some notable concentrations in and around the town centre.
+Editor's Note: Reference for these figures?